DavidTausend/gen-ai-bootcamp-2025/README.md

 The Mega Service encountered issues related to API payload formatting, which led to 400 Bad Request errors.
 These were resolved by adjusting the JSON payload structure and improving error handling.

 [Mega Service solution](/Users/davidtausend/Documents/lang-portal/genAI/gen-ai-bootcamp-2025/opea-comps/mega-service/Readme.md)

+### Audio Implementation

+The audio implementation encountered several challenges throughout the development process.
+One major issue was the difficulty in reliably extracting audio streams from YouTube, primarily due to API changes and unsupported formats.
+Compatibility problems also arose, as certain audio formats weren’t supported by the integrated player, leading to playback failures.
+Additionally, downloading and streaming audio resulted in performance lags, particularly with larger files, which negatively impacted user experience.
+After evaluating these complications, the decision was made to remove the audio features altogether to streamline the platform and avoid further complexities.

 ## Acknowledgments